sriram-c/ucca-tool/README.md

 ### visualize a xml file

-To visualize a ucca parserd file in xml format in a tree structure.
+To visualize a ucca parsed file in xml format in a tree structure.

 ```
 python prog/visualize.py  -o image examples/toy.xml -o